 Jin focuses his practice on the energy and infrastructure sectors and has worked on a number of transactions in those sectors in the Asia-Pacific region.
-He has experience working on matters in upstream and downstream oil and gas, power (both conventional and renewable), infrastructure and project joint ventures and development, and LNG.
-He also has some contentious experience of shareholder and energy disputes, including in relation to LNG and power corporate documents.
+His recent experience is focused on M&A and joint venture work for renewables and power transactions and he also has several years of experience in upstream and downstream oil and gas transactions.

 Jin's wide-ranging experience across a variety of sectors and involvement in the full lifespan of a deal, from due diligence to dispute, enables him to provide relevant and comprehensive advice that takes into consideration the wider aspects of a transaction.
 He also understands the needs of in-house teams from his experience on secondment to a FTSE 250 energy company in London and a virtual secondment to the downstream team of an international energy company in Singapore.

 - international and regional clients, including financial buyers, renewable energy developers and international energy companies on renewables M&A and joint ventures in Southeast Asia